 Prince William County has a moderately high Labor Market Engagement Index value.
-The disparity is markedly more significant between White and Hispanic residents than it is for other groups; the index value for Asian American residents is roughly equivalent to the value for White residents.
-White residents, as is the case in other jurisdictions, and Asian American residents have a 10-point index value lead in comparison with Hispanic residents.
+The disparity is markedly more significant between White and Hispanic residents than for other groups; the index value for Asian residents is roughly equivalent to the value for White residents.
+White residents, as in other jurisdictions, and Asian residents have a 10-point index value lead in comparison with Hispanic residents.
 For residents below the poverty line, racial disparities are also present.
-The index value is highest for Asian American residents (77), while, similar to other jurisdictions, it is lowest for Hispanic and Black residents.
-So while the index value continues to be high for Asian American residents regardless of economic status, the value for White residents below the poverty line is more comparable to other non-Asian American racial groups.
+The index value is highest for Asian residents (78), while, similar to other jurisdictions, it is lowest for Hispanic and Black residents.
+So, while the index value continues to be high for Asian residents regardless of economic status, the value for White residents below the poverty line is more comparable to other non-Asian racial groups.
 But the disparity between Hispanic and White residents is still present here as well.

-Prince William County has the lowest job proximity values of all jurisdictions, ranging from as low as 16 to 23.
+Prince William County has the lowest jobs proximity values of all area jurisdictions, ranging from as low as 17 to 24.
 In respect to race alone, for the most part, there are minimal disparities between the groups.
-The only disparity of note relates to Hispanic, Asian American, and Native American residents, for whom index values are slightly higher than for Black residents, a difference of less than 8 points.
-When economic status is considered, the primary disparity is for Native American residents, for whom job proximity values are slightly higher compared with other groups and nearly double the index value for groups on the lower end of the spectrum.
+The only disparity of note relates to Hispanic, Asian, and Native American residents, for whom index values are slightly higher than for Black residents, a difference of less than 8 points.
+When economic status is considered, the primary disparity is for Native American residents, for whom jobs proximity values are higher compared with other groups and nearly double the index value for groups on the lower end of the spectrum.